zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver11.md

 	3. If the DNS response has the RCODE "FORMERR" then output *[NO_EDNS_SUPPORT]*.

-4. Else, if the DNS response meet the following three criteria, then just go to the next name server (no error):
+4. Else, if the DNS response meet the following four criterias, then just go to the next name server (no error):
 	1. The SOA is obtained as response in the ANSWER section.
 	2. If the DNS response has the RCODE "NOERROR".